pramodkumarkarn/hugo-pk/content/blog/okr-check-in-guide/index.md

 While [setting your Objectives & Key Results (OKRs)](/blog/running-an-okr-setting-workshop) can feel like a daunting task on its own, the real value of OKRs comes through regular check-ins.
 This is where you get to see how your daily work impacts your **Key Results** or, more accurately, how it impacts _your confidence_ in delivering those key results.

-The OKR check-in process provides an opportunity to synch up, identify issues, define next actions, see how they affect your confidence, and repeat.
+The OKR check-in provides an opportunity to synch up, identify issues, define next actions, see how they affect your confidence, and repeat.

 A good OKR check-in is a microcosm of the whole OKR process.

 ## A quick overview (for the impatient)
 Want some basic steps to get you started?
 Look no further...